csci430-os/assg02/README.md

 and passing the tests in this order.
 You will need to perform the following tasks.

+## Task 1: Implement `ProcessSimulator` Constructor and Accessor Methods

-1. You should start by getting the initial getter function tests to work in the second test case.
+You should start by getting the initial getter function tests to work in the second test case.
 We did not give you the implementation of the constructor for the `ProcessSimulator` class, so you will need to start with a constructor that specifies the system time slice quantum and saves that value.
 The other